CTOverton/React-Global-Theme/docs/Theme Documentation/Theme Development.md

 Use [React Context](https://reactjs.org/docs/context.html) to achieve this.

-Specify your theme as a context to reference it throughout the Journey app with React Hooks.
+Specify your theme as a context to reference it throughout the app with React Hooks.

 Here, a context is made out of the default theme object.